GMOD/jbconnect/docs/api.rst

 Description
 ===========

-Simple policy to allow any authenticated user
+Simple policy to allow any authenticated user.
 Assumes that your login action in one of your controllers sets `req.session.authenticated = true;`

+Ref: `Sails Policies Concepts <http://sailsjs.org/#!/documentation/concepts/Policies>`_